denklp/apm_analysis/README.md

 Widely used, big community.
 Quite comfortable license, which will in 2 years switch to Apache 2.0.

-If Sentry is approved - next step is POC.
+If Sentry is approved - next step is POC to prove it works as intended with our language/framework of choice.
 If everything fits our needs - then documentation and implementation.